SCCapstone/PalmettoProgrammers/README.md

 # Forces Unite

-The Forces Unite website is a platform designed to bring gamers together, form groups, and connect over their favorite gaming interests.
+The Forces Unite website is a platform designed to bring gamers together, chat, and connect over their favorite gaming interests.
 Read our [wiki](https://github.com/SCCapstone/PalmettoProgrammers/wiki/Project-Description) for more details.

 ## Running